 Miami-Dade used funding from the United States Environmental Protection Agency to purchase 15 of the vehicles as part of the National Clean Diesel Campaign’s Emerging Technologies List.
 RunWise is the only drivetrain technology on the list.

-As H&P has reported in the past, the hybrid system features a hydrostatic drive, which efficiently handles highway speeds, and brake energy recovery technology.
+As we reported in the past, the hybrid system features a hydrostatic drive, which efficiently handles highway speeds and brake energy recovery technology.
 Power comes from an engine's input shaft into Parker's Power Drive Unit assembly (PDU), which generates hyraulic power to drive two hydrostatic motors, or charge accumulators.
 The hydrostatic motors drive the output shaft through a simple two-speed (low or high) gear reduction.
 The vehicle always starts in low and shifts to high at a predetermined speed.
 Upon reaching highway speed, the PDU shifts from high hydrostatic to direct drive.

 “We’ve been very pleased with the overall performance of the vehicles with RunWise technology, said Danny Diaz, Director of Fleet Management for Miami Dade County.
 “The savings we are seeing is significant when you look at the long-term with these hybrid trucks.”